rajsingh701/Pizza-Sales-Analysis-Using-SQL/README.md

 ## Objective
 The main goal is to analyze pizza sales data to extract actionable insights, optimize business processes, and improve decision-making.
 This includes exploring trends in revenue, customer preferences, and pizza performance across various dimensions.
+## Feature
+**Basic Analysis:**

+⒈ Retrieve the total number of orders placed.

+⒉ Calculate total revenue from pizza sales.

+⒊ Identify the highest-priced pizza.

+⒋ Determine the most commonly ordered pizza size.

+⒌ List the top 5 most ordered pizza types along with their quantities.

 **Intermediate Analysis:**